josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/👾_cyber_war_crimes.md

 - they use government services;
 - their bank supports the national economy;
 - their water comes from public infrastructure;
-- or their data is strategically useful.
+- their data is strategically useful;
+- or they are politically aligned with one side.

 Likewise: